ApplefaceLisa/WebDev/JavaScript/readme.md

 go() | The browser will go forward or back (if the value is negative) the number of specified pages in the history object.

 #### screen object
 The screen object is a property of the window object and is automatically created when a user loads a Web page.
 It gives you access to the various properties of the user’s screen such as its height, width, color depth, and so on.
 This can be helpful when designing pages that will require specific dimensions.
+There are no event handlers for this object.

 - properties